-Companies across various sectors offer internships to students entering their penultimate year of study or to those who are considering postgraduate study after completing undergraduate courses.
-Typically actuarial internships run for a minimum of 6-8 weeks over the summer and they will give you an opportunity to gain real life actuarial experience whilst earning a wage.
-Work experience is generally a shorter programme from one day to two weeks and these are often voluntary programmes where you will spend time shadowing a number of different departments, giving you a flavour of what your future career could be like.
+Companies across various sectors offer internships to students entering their penultimate year of study; or to those who are considering postgraduate study after completing undergraduate courses.
+Typically actuarial internships run for a minimum of 6-8 weeks over the summer; and they will give you an opportunity to gain real life actuarial experience whilst earning a wage.
+Work experience is generally a shorter programme from one day to two weeks; these are often voluntary programmes where you will spend time shadowing a number of different departments, giving you a flavour of what your future career could be like.

-When it comes to applying for your first graduate job, having experience or an internship under your belt makes you more employable: it is tangible evidence that you are driven, proactive and committed to a career as an actuary.
+When it comes to applying for your first graduate job, having actuarial internships & work experience under your belt makes you more employable: it is tangible evidence that you are driven, proactive and committed to a career as an actuary.

 So what are the requirements?

-These vary from company to company but generally candidates are expected to have a maths A level or equivalent, studying a numerically related degree and on track for a 2:1.
+These vary from company to company but generally candidates are expected to have a maths A level or equivalent; studying a numerically related degree and on track for a 2:1.
 Most companies will apply the same minimum criteria for both their intern and graduate programmes.
-Find out what employers ask for in the Employer Directory at the back of this guide.
+Find out what employers ask for in our Employer Directory.

 What does an actuarial internship consist of?